bengreenier-archive/azure-rest-adventure/README.md

 azure-rest-adventure
 ====================

-A service writing adventure with a focus on azure
+go on a RESTful adventure to create a service on azure

 # What